 Operation, diagnosis and repair of suspension and steering systems including wheel balance and alignment.
 Scope of course will cover a variety of front and rear suspension types.
-Prerequisite: AT 100.
-MATH 96or concurrent enrollment.
+Prerequisites: AT 100 or AT 107 and AT 101; MATH 96 or concurrent enrollment.

-AT 113 Brake System (9) Disk and drum-type brake operation, diagnosis and overhaul.
+AT 113 Brake Systems (9)

+Disk and drum-type brake operation, diagnosis and overhaul.
 Hydraulic system theory and service.
 Anti-lock brake operation and computer control.
 Student may perform a number of brake overhauls on a variety of vehicles.
-Prerequisite: AT 100.
-MATH 96 or concurrent enrollment.
+Prerequisites: AT 100 or AT 107 and AT 101; MATH 96 or concurrent enrollment.